apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden to designate national monument for Emmett Till**
+**GSK's Arexvy to lead new RSV vaccines sales race with Moderna a close second: report**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-66291893).
+You can read more about it [here](https://www.fiercepharma.com/marketing/gsks-arexvy-lead-new-rsv-vaccines-sales-race-moderna-close-second-report).

 ## Requirements
 - Python 3.8